 A basic Rubidium Oscillator Module can cost as much as USD 3,000, while a High-Performance Rubidium Frequency Standard can cost as much as USD 10,000.
 However, Rubidium oscillators have a rubidium lamp that degrades over time, with a typical lifespan of around 8 to 15 years.

-These high-cost oscillators provide amongst the highest accuracy and long-term holdover.
+In short, these high-cost oscillators provide amongst the highest accuracy and long-term holdover.

 Network Interface